solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 of the validators send out `HeaviestFork` where `received_heaviest_stake` is higher than 80%, it starts the following checks:

-* Whether all `HeaviestFork` have the same slot and same block Hash.
+* Whether all `HeaviestFork` have the same slot and same bank Hash.
 Because validators are only sending slots instead of bank hashes in `LastVotedForkSlots`, it's possible that a duplicate block can make the cluster unable to reach consensus.
-So block hash needs to be checked as well.
+So bank hash needs to be checked as well.

 * The voted slot is equal or a child of local optimistically confirmed slot.